Certified simultaneous isotopic approximation of curves via subdivision

-The complexity of the Plantinga and Vegter algorithm was first studied in \cite{BGT:2020} using continuous amortization, see, e.g., \cite{BK:2012,B:2016}, there, the authors found both adaptive and worst-case complexity bounds for the number of regions formed by subdivision as well as the bit-complexity of the algorithm.
-In addition, the authors found examples which were guaranteed to exhibit the worst-case exponential complexity bounds.
-In \cite{CET:2022}, a smoothed-analysis based approach was used to show that the average complexity of the algorithm is polynomial.
-In \cite{TT:2020}, a condition number-based approach also showed that the average complexity of the algorithm is polynomial, but for a larger class of random polynomials including some sparse families.
+The complexity of the Plantinga and Vegter algorithm was first studied in \citet{BGT:2020} using continuous amortization, see, for example, \citet{BK:2012} and \citet{B:2016}.
+The authors found both adaptive and worst-case complexity bounds for the number of regions formed by subdivision as well as the bit-complexity of the algorithm.
+In addition, they found examples which exhibited the worst-case exponential complexity.
+In \citet{CET:2022}, a smoothed-analysis-based approach was used to show that the average complexity of the algorithm is polynomial.
+In \citet{TT:2020}, a condition-number-based approach also showed that the average complexity of the algorithm is polynomial for other classes of random polynomials including some sparse families.